How-To

 How to find saved WiFi passwords in Terminal

-If you simply can’t stand intuitive user interfaces, you can instead use Terminal to locate saved WiFi passwords.
+If you simply can’t stand intuitive user interfaces, you can instead use Terminal to find WiFi passwords on Mac.

 READ MORE: How to add a printer to Mac